Better Aggregation in Test-Time Augmentation: Experimental Evaluation

 \section{Experimental Evaluation}

 We evaluate the performance of our method across the datasets and architectures laid out in Section 3.1.
 We implemented our method in PyTorch \cite{pytorch} and employ an SGD optimizer with a learning rate of .01, momentum of .9, and weight decay of 1e-4.
 We apply projected gradient descent by clipping the weights to zero after each update to ensure the learned parameters are non-negative.
-In the following experiments, we train \textit{ClassTTA} and \textit{AugTTA} for 30 epochs, choose which to employ using a held-out validation set, and report our results on a held-out test set.
+We use the same optimization parameters across experiments and include them in the supplement.
+We train \textit{ClassTTA} and \textit{AugTTA} for 30 epochs, choose which to deploy on each dataset using a held-out validation set, and report our results on a held-out test set.

+\paragraph{Datasets and Models} We evaluate the performance of our method across the datasets and architectures laid out in Section 3.1.
+In addition, we evaluate on CIFAR-100 \cite{krizhevsky2009learning} and STL-10 \cite{coates2011analysis}.
+For each dataset, we follow the preprocessing pipeline of \cite{pytorch-playground} and pad each image by 4 pixels to accommodate crops that maintain the original image size (32x32 and 96x96 respectively).
+We use popular pretrained networks for STL-10 and CIFAR-100 (a 5-layer CNN and a 7-layer CNN, respectively), courtesy of \cite{pytorch-playground}.

-\paragraph{Dataset Splits} We divide the released test sets for ImageNet and Flowers-102 into training (40\%), validation (10\%) and test (50\%) sets.
+\paragraph{Dataset Splits} We divide the released test sets into training (40\%), validation (10\%) and test (50\%) sets.
 We make training and validation sets available to methods that make use of labeled data.
 We make both the training and validation set available for methods that operate greedily, so that each method makes use of the same amount of data.

-\paragraph{Baselines} We compare our method to three baselines:
+\paragraph{Baselines} We compare our method to four baselines: